 Product Lifecycle Management systems (and other technologies, like 3D) are the future of product design and manufacturing.

-PLM is a framework for product optimisation, which also aids manufacturers by giving access to centralised product records.
+PLM is a framework for product optimization, which also aids manufacturers by giving access to centralized product records.
 Teams are able to quickly identify potential sales and revenue contributions that help the business to profit and reinvest in the company, in their technologies, and in their employees.

 Furthermore, a PLM can provide documentation that can assist in proving compliance across the supply chain, ensuring rules and regulations are adhered to, to protect the environment, as well as human rights.

-When businesses are organised, everyone within that organisation benefits.
-With a PLM system in place, there is a togetherness and team spirit as everybody knows what is going on within the lifecycle of their products, and product quality and reliability is increased due to the lack of stress involved in keeping up within a chaotic environment.
+When businesses are organized, everyone within that organization benefits.
+With a PLM system in place, there is a togetherness and team spirit as everybody knows what is going on within the lifecycle of their products, and product quality and reliability are increased due to the lack of stress involved in keeping up within a chaotic environment.

 With everyone knowing what they are doing, people are able to concentrate on the actual job that they signed up for.
 Many times I have heard of people feeling like glorified administrators in an industry they originally thought to be creative, By removing this burden and implementing PLM technology, overall we’re increasing the productivity of businesses as a whole.